Version 1.3, © 2007 by Dale Cotton, all rights reserved.

 The disadvantage of showing loose prints is the risk of damage due to handling.
 A sleeveless book/folio doesn't provide as much protection as a sleeved portfolio, but it does provide considerably more protection than simply handling loose prints.
 To date, I haven't found this to be a problem.

 I haven't seen spine bars thicker than 1/2 inch, which puts a 20 or 30 sheet limit on the number of pages per book.
 This happens to work for me.
-For years I've been using Itoya Profolios that hold 48 prints each.
-I've noticed repeatedly that people spend only seconds looking at each image when confronted with that many pictures at a time.
+For years I used Itoya Profolios that hold 48 prints each.
+I noticed repeatedly that people spend only seconds looking at each image when confronted with that many pictures at a time.
 Ironically, if someone really likes the pictures, she'll still go through them quickly, then start over to go through them much more slowly.
 My sense is that 10 to 15 images is a good balance between too few and too many to digest in one sitting.

 Still, if you need more than 20 or 30 images per book, use thinner paper stock and/or double-sided stock.